georapbox/eye-dropper-element/README.md

 A custom element that implements the [EyeDropper API](https://developer.mozilla.org/en-US/docs/Web/API/EyeDropper) that allows the user to select colors from the screen.

+> NOTE: The EyeDropper API is still experimental and supported only on Chromium based browsers.
+In not supported browsers, the color picker button is not displayed at all.

 [API documentation](#api) &bull; [Demo][demo]

 ## Install